Canada Air Filtration Advisory: How Can Canadians Protect Their Lungs As Wildfire Smoke Spreads? Resource by Camfil, CA

 Can You Clear Your Home of Wildfire Smoke With An Air Purifier?

-As per Berni Baier, the National Marketing/Sales Support Manager for Camfil Canada, “An in-room portable air purifier, such as the City M, is also another option if a building’s current HVAC system does not allow for improved particulate or gas removal, as it operates independently of the air handling units”.
-The City M contains a combination HEPA/gas removal filter which targets both types of pollution found in wildfire smoke successfully.
+According to Canadian air filtration expert Berni Baier, Camfil Canada, “An in-room portable air purifier, is another option if a building’s current HVAC system does not allow for improved particulate or gas removal, as it operates independently of the air handling units.”

 What Should You Do To Clear Wildfire Smoke With An Air Cleaner?

-1. Use a particulate and molecule trapping capabilities (with no leakage around filter)
+1. Use a particulate and molecule trapping capable air filter (with no leakage around filter)

 2. Verify HEPA filtration efficiency